Introduction to Jaywalking

 Like in many states, jaywalking is illegal in the state of California.
 This offense, albeit minor, is still penalized by a fine.
 Typically fines for jaywalking do not exceed $250.
 The California jaywalking statute states that if there is an adjoining intersection controlled by a traffic signal device, then a pedestrian shall not cross the road at a place except within a crosswalk.

 However, recent legislative changes have introduced a new jaywalking law that legalizes certain aspects of jaywalking under specific conditions.
-This new law emphasizes increased responsibility for pedestrians to assess crossing safety, while also altering legal liability in pedestrian accident cases.
+This new law emphasizes increased responsibility for pedestrians to assess crossing safety when a pedestrian crosses outside of designated areas, while also altering legal liability in pedestrian accident cases.
 Pedestrians should always stick to designated crosswalks and, of course, should always stay aware of oncoming traffic.

 If you were jaywalking in California and were hit by a car, it might be difficult to prove that you were not at fault in this situation.
 If a court decides that the car who hit you was not operating negligently, you may not be able to receive compensation for your medical bills or lost wages.
 However, jaywalkers are not completely defenseless.
 Speak with a pedestrian accident attorney in California to understand what legal options you have.